Taiwan applies to join trans-Pacific trade deal after China wants in | DW | 23.09.2021

 A self-governing democracy of 23.5 million people, Taiwan has been prevented from joining most international organizations because of China's objections.
 Beijing sees the island as part of its territory and opposes any move to recognize Taiwan as an independent nation.

-Taiwan's Cabinet spokesman Lo Ping-cheng said, "Taiwan can't be left out in the world and has to integrate into the regional economy."
+"Taiwan can't be left out in the world and has to integrate into the regional economy." said Taiwan's Cabinet spokesman Lo Ping-cheng.

-John Deng, the lead trade negotiator said, "We have the foundation of democracy and the rule of law, so all our regulations are transparent, and we respect private properties."
+"We have the foundation of democracy and the rule of law, so all our regulations are transparent, and we respect private properties," said John Deng, Taipei's lead trade negotiator.

 ar/sms (AFP, dpa)